BioDepot/BioDepot-workflow-builder/README.md

 Alpine and Python 3.6

 #### Jupyter widgets:
-All jupyter widgets take as a required parameter an ipynb notebook file which is executed.
+All Jupyter widgets take as a required parameter an ipynb notebook file which is executed.
 The export graphics checkbox must be checked if the notebook is to be used interactively.
 Base operating system is ubuntu.
 Firefox is used to interact with Jupyter.
 ##### jupyter_base
-The basic vanilla jupyter widget with Python kernel.
+The basic vanilla Jupyter widget with Python kernel.
 It takes a Jupyter notebook .ipynb file as an input.
 Most external libraries will have to be installed by the notebook.
 ##### jupyter_bioc
 Bioconductor and the R kernel have been installed.
 It can be further customized so that packages are pre-installed in the container using the  BiocImagebuilder utility
 ##### jupyter_sleuth